A unified machine-learning framework for ab initio multiscale modeling of liquids: Validation of ab initio prediction of structure and thermodynamics

 With a trained neural network representation of $c^{(1)}$, the equilibrium structure for any given $T$, $V_{\rm ext}$, and $\mu$ is readily obtained by self-consistently solving the Euler--Lagrange equation (Eq.~\ref{eqn:EL}), rearranged here with $\rho$ as the object:

 Although $\rho$ represents a microscopic density field, it is an average quantity; the microscopic degrees of freedom have been integrated out.
 Accordingly, obtaining the equilibrium structure of the fluid is significantly less computationally demanding than performing the average explicitly with a molecular simulation.
+Importantly, this efficiency is realized after a one-time training stage: once the functional has been learned, it can be used to perform thousands of structure and free energy calculations\tcr{, across many different thermodynamic state points,} at minimal additional cost.
 Furthermore, with neural cDFT, $\mathcal{F}^{\rm (ex)}_{\rm intr}$ can be obtained by functional line integration of $c^{(1)}$ (see \emph{Methods}), and subsequently used to compute the grand potential $\Omega = \varOmega_{V}([\rho],T)$.
-In contrast, obtaining free energies from simulations is often an involved, and costly, procedure comprising many intermediate steps (e.g., thermodynamic integration).
-To give a sense of the computational gains, in what follows, each calculation with neural cDFT that we present takes on the order of a minute on a standard CPU/GPU; in about one hour wall-clock time on a single GPU (see \emph{Methods}) we can predict $\rho(z)$---with full microscopic resolution---over a $\sim\!200$\,nm extent (see Fig.~S2).
+In contrast, obtaining free energies from simulations is often an involved and costly procedure comprising many intermediate steps (e.g., thermodynamic integration).
+To give a sense of the computational gains, in what follows, each calculation with neural cDFT that we present takes on the order of a minute on a standard CPU/GPU; in about one hour wall-clock time on a single GPU (see \emph{Methods}) we can predict $\rho(z)$---with full microscopic resolution---over a $\sim\!200$\,nm extent (see Figs.~\ref{fig1} and~S2).
 Where direct comparison to molecular simulations is possible, we also show that \emph{ab initio} neural cDFT is accurate.
 In this section, we present a selection of results to validate the approach, with a more extensive set of results shown in Figs.~S3 and~S4.

 \textbf{\emph{Bulk structure and thermodynamics}}.
 Beyond its computational efficiency, an appealing feature of cDFT, especially in the context of an \emph{ab initio} multiscale modeling framework, is its direct access to thermodynamic properties.
-For example, for a single-component bulk fluid with density $\rho_{\rm b}$, the pressure can be obtained directly from $c^{(1)}$ and $\mathcal{F}^{\rm (ex)}_{\rm intr}$ without the need for any self-consistent calculation:
+For example, for a single-component bulk fluid with density $\rho_{\rm b}$, the pressure can be obtained directly from $c^{(1)}$ and $\mathcal{F}^{\rm (ex)}_{\rm intr}$ without the need for any self-consistent calculation